GSA/digitalgov.gov/content/posts/2015-01-14-the-api-briefing-two-great-housing-apis-and-why-hud-needs-to-build-more.md

 ---
-url: /2015/01/14/the-api-briefing-two-great-housing-apis-and-why-hud-needs-to-build-more/
 date: 2015-01-14 12:47:31 -0400
 title: 'The API Briefing: Two Great Housing APIs and Why HUD Needs to Build More'
 summary: ' Recently, a reader pointed out that some of the APIs I write about are not really APIs but just datasets.
 Technically that is true but it only takes some development effort to turn a into an API.
-That is why I also highlight interesting federal datasets along with federal APIs.
-There'
+That is why I also highlight interesting federal datasets along with federal APIs.'
 authors:
   - bbrantley
 categories: